Reflux in babies

 What is reflux?

 Reflux is when your baby brings the contents of their stomach back up into their food pipe or mouth.
 They may bring up small amounts of milk along with air when they are burped.
 Reflux, also called spitting up, posseting or regurgitation, is very common in newborns.

 The medical term for reflux is gastro-oesophageal reflux, or GOR.
-If GOR is more serious or has complications it may lead to gastro-oesophageal reflux disease or GORD.
+If reflux causes complications, such as refusing to feed or slow weight gain, it is called gastro-oesophageal reflux disease (GORD).

 Reflux is not the same as vomiting.
-Vomiting is forceful, is usually more than a tablespoon or 2, and upsets the baby.
+Vomiting is forceful, usually brings up more than a tablespoon or 2 of liquid, and upsets the baby.
 Vomiting can be a sign of illness.

 Reflux is not the same as drooling and blowing bubbles, which is especially common once babies start teething.

 If your baby is otherwise healthy and happy and they are just bringing up milk, nothing needs to be done.

 Talk to your doctor or child health nurse if your baby: